-As you may imagine this was a very exciting day for us, the first time my daughter really got into the action.
-Amazingly unlike her brother who ate the paint for over two years it didn’t even graze her lips.
+This handprint Christmas tree craft is a keeper.
+As you may imagine this was a very exciting day for us, as it was the first time my daughter really got into the action with a project.
+Amazingly, unlike her brother who ate the paint for over two years, it didn’t even graze her lips.
 This kids craft can be done with any age with varying levels of adult involvement.
 I love how it turned out and this one will be packed away and saved for certain.

 - Trace their hand on a paper with the marker.

 - Stack the other papers under and cut out.